Fraternity and Sorority Life Advisors are some of the most important people in chapter members’ lives.

 One way to always stay on the same page is to use communication software.

-You can use this or similar software to quickly share information, documents, and other files, schedule meetings, and survey chapter leaders.
+You can use this software to quickly share information, documents, and other files, schedule meetings, and survey chapter leaders.

 If you’re looking for a more generic all-around communication software tool that you can bring all kinds of Greek professionals in on, try: